equilibr/emexpr/README.md

 This project came to life after an attempt to remove `malloc` from the [tinyexpr](https://github.com/codeplea/tinyexpr) library.
 It was soon realized this would require a massive change and would actually defeat the purpose of that project.
 As a result the only thing shared with that library is the *expr* in the name.

-The code for the Pratt parser is a rewrite in C of the same algorithm implemented in C++ in one of my other projects.
+The code for the Pratt parser is a rewrite in C of the same algorithm implemented in C++ from one of my other projects.